0b01/tectonicdb/README.md

     cargo build --release
     cargo run --release tdb-server

-The binaries can be found under `target/` folder.
+The binaries can be found under `target/release`.

 ## How to use